dimitar-4/ms-project1-rcc/README.md

  * As a classic car enthusiast I want to easily learn about a place for restored cars.
  * As a fan of all types of vehicles I want to see photos of restored old cars.
- * As a retro car owner I want to find others that share the same experience and passion for drivig old car models.
+ * As a retro car owner I want to find others that share the same experience and passion for driving old car models.
  * As a car photographer I'm interested in learning about event where I can make some great photos.